Top of Page

 SAP Notification

-Students who are not making SAP at the mid-year evaluation will receive an email to their NSU email addresses to alert them of their SAP status.
-Students who have failed to meet SAP at the end-of-year evaluation will receive a notification to their NSU email addresses and a letter sent to their preferred mailing addresses displayed in Self-Service Banner (SSB).
+Students who are not meeting SAP at the mid-year evaluation will receive an email to their NSU email addresses to alert them of their lack of progress so that they may work with their academic advisor toward meeting SAP before the end of the semester.
+Students who have failed to meet SAP at the end-of-year evaluation will be notified by NSU email address and can view their SAP status at anytime in SharkLink/Self-Service Banner (SSB) as follows:

 • Login to SharkLink using your user name and password.